Security and privacy

 • TLS (HTTPS) for the website and any download links we host, so bits are not sent in cleartext over the internet.

-• Subscription gating via Stripe -- only paying customers get support and documented install paths tied to their account.
+• Beta access gating via YMI Pro invite activation -- only eligible members get support and documented install paths tied to their account.

 • No secrets in the wheel -- API keys and broker credentials stay in your local env, not baked into packages.